 It’s a neighborhood restaurant with a comfortable atmosphere with wonderful cuisine and wines that celebrate the local community.
 Using mostly products sourced from local farmers, Randolph and Riedthaler have created a place that’s not too fancy, but it’s also not a brew pub.

-“We source a lot of product from local farmers,” said Randolph.
+“We source a lot of product from local farmers,” said Rudolph.
 “We source products as locally as possible, and the same thing with the beer and wine list.
 We have fun with the food and the cuisine, and try to express a unique, individual view of the local products.”

-Randolph is enjoying the Pacific Northwest scene.
+Rudolph is enjoying the Pacific Northwest scene.

 “I’m starting to get a grasp on the seasons,” he said.
 “It’s really different here.
 We are creating relationships.
 Becoming part of the community takes time.
 As a chef and restaurateur these things are evident to our guests.
 I’ve learned a lot about how I can work with the local seasons and farmers and bringing that product to our menu.
 I continue to develop relationships with them, and how to get the best of their product here.
 To see the produce I think is the best.”